expandedinterface/expandedinterface.github.io/_artifacts/EarthConnectingRitual.md

 - Feel the leftover vibration in your body as interface.
 - Repeat as needed.

-(This ritual is best experienced by doing it consistently and completely after each time you've spent a prolonged period of time working on a tech interfaces and /or in any kind of earth connecting emergency).
+`This ritual is best experienced by doing it consistently and completely after each time you've spent a prolonged period of time working on a tech interfaces and /or in any kind of earth connecting emergency`